9 “Life Changing” Benefits Of Dog Massage

 The better you know your dog, the easier you’ll discover a massage pattern that benefits them best.
 For example, if you know your dog has health difficulties with their joints, you can focus a lot of your time supporting their legs and hips.

-We have a few great starter tips on how to give your pooch a rejuvenating and relaxing massage:
+We have a few great starter tips on how to massage a dog, to help relax and rejuvenate them:

 Either way, it’s a good idea to start with the ears and head.
 Gently rubbing your pooch’s ears and ear flaps in a circular motion will relax and invigorate their entire body.
 Try to massage both ears at the same time, the motion will be extremely beneficial to the muscles around your dog’s ears, eyes, and skull.
 Massaging the head can have a huge positive impact on the nervous system.
 Just like us, your dog’s central nervous system is directly correlated to the cranial area.
 A few lightly pressured rubs around their head and face could encourage relaxation around the whole body.